Overview

 The cause of Alzheimer's disease is unknown.
 Theories that have been advanced include the following.
 More than one mechanism may occur:

-• It is observed that the development of amyloid (Aβ) plaque deposits in the brain from amyloid precursor protein (APP) is associated with neuronal atrophy in the brain, and with the onset and progression of the disease.
-However, a cause-effect relationship has not been established, nor has the possibility that the Aβ plaques are a marker of disease rather than a cause of disease, or even a protective response to another disease process has not been ruled out.
-Depending on protein folding, the APP may either support neurite extension or else promote neurite retraction, synaptic inhibition, and apoptosis.
+• It is observed that the development of amyloid (Aβ) plaque deposits in the brain from amyloid precursor protein (APP) is associated with neuronal atrophy in the brain and with the onset and progression of the disease [need citation].
+However, a cause-effect relationship has not been established.
+Nor has it been ruled out that the Aβ plaques are a marker of disease rather than a cause of disease, or even a protective response to another disease process [need citation].
+Depending on protein folding, the APP may either support neurite extension or promote neurite retraction, synaptic inhibition, and apoptosis.
 This process has been likened to prion pathogenesis in degenerative brain diseases such as Kuru and Mad Cow Disease [Bredesen2013 🕮 ].
 The balance between neurite extension and neurite retraction mediated by the various APP derivatives may be disrupted, leading to loss of brain tissue in the same way that disruption of the balance between osteoblasts and osteoclasts can lead to osteoporosis and loss of bone density [Bredesen2013 🕮 ].
-There is much yet to be learned regarding these regulatory mechanisms, but to date, all attempts to slow the progression of neurodegeneration by inhibiting APP metabolism have failed (ineffective or even counterproductive).
-This suggests the importance of APP in normal physiologic functioning of the brain, and perhaps also suggests that Aβ plaque formation is a disease MARKER, not a disease cause (i.e. do not shoot the messenger!).
+Much is yet to be learned regarding these regulatory mechanisms.
+However, to date, all attempts to slow the progression of neurodegeneration by inhibiting APP metabolism have failed (ineffective or counter-productive).
+This failure suggests the importance of APP in normal physiologic functioning of the brain and perhaps also suggests that Aβ plaque formation is a disease MARKER, not a disease cause (i.e., do not shoot the messenger!).

 • Suppression of mitochondrial energy production [DeLaMonte2000], perhaps due to mitochondrial dysfunction secondary to hypothyroidism, free-radical damage, heavy metal toxicity, or lack of certain nutrients and metabolic intermediates such as CoQ-10.